-- 1) For credit risk, please refer to note 6(u). - 2) As of December 31, 2023 and 2022, the financial assets at amortized costs of the Group had been pledged as collateral for its long-term and short-term borrowings.
+- 1) As of December 31, 2024, none of the aforementioned circumstances existed. - 2) For credit risk, please refer to note 6(u). - 3) The financial assets at amortized costs of the Group had been pledged as collateral for its long-term and short-term borrowings.
 Please refer to note 8.